Site of Buddha’s First Sermon

 The pillar is a symbol of the axis mundi and of the column that rises every day at noon from the legendary Lake Anavatapta to touch the sun.

 The top of the column—the capital—has three parts.
 First, a base of a lotus flower, the most ubiquitous symbol of Buddhism.

-Then, a drum on which four animals are carved representing the four cardinal directions: a horse (west), an ox (east), an elephant (south), and a lion (north).
+Then, a drum on which four animals are carved represents the four cardinal directions: a horse (west), an ox (east), an elephant (south), and a lion (north).
 They also represent the four rivers that leave Lake Anavatapta and enter the world as the four major rivers.
 Each of the animals can also be identified by each of the four perils of samsara.
-The moving animals follow one another endlessly turning the wheel of existence.
+The moving animals follow one another, endlessly turning the wheel of existence.

 Four lions stand atop the drum, each facing in the four cardinal directions.
-Their mouths are open roaring or spreading the dharma, the Four Noble Truths, across the land.
+Their mouths are open, roaring or spreading the dharma, the Four Noble Truths, across the land.
 The lion references the Buddha, formerly Shakyamuni, a member of the Shakya (lion) clan.
 The lion is also a symbol of royalty and leadership and may also represent the Buddhist king Ashoka who ordered these columns.
-A cakra was originally mounted above the lions.
+A cakra (wheel) was originally mounted above the lions.

 The lions are the Buddha himself from whom the knowledge of release from samsara is possible.
 And the cakra that once stood at the apex represents moksa, the release from samsara.
 The symbolism of moving up the column toward Enlightenment parallels the way in which the practitioner meditates on the stupa in order to attain the same goal.